-So $50 for a multitasking tool (and you know I’m not a fan of unitaskers) is a really good investment!
-Especially compared to a minimum of $150 for two bulky tools with limited mobility!
+So $50 for a multitasking tool (and you know I’m not a fan of unitaskers – thank you Alton Brown!) is a reasonable investment!

 Which wrap should you choose?

 There are a few styles of baby carriers to pick from.
-See my reviews on the most popular styles – on Friday’s post!
+Be sure to check out my reviews on the most popular styles!